-When you are still starting in a certain profession, it is tempting to imitate your heroes and make yourself believe that you are somewhat similar to them.
+When we are still starting in a certain profession, it is tempting to imitate our heroes and believe that we are somewhat similar to them.

 For example, I can say that I also talk about dreams like inspirational speaker X, and make people laugh like motivational speaker Y.